RobertAdams313/Steam-Deck-Setup-Guide/README.md

 # Emulation
 ## [EmuDeck](https://www.emudeck.com)
 An all-in-one emulation installer.
-It'll set-up the filestructure needed for every emulator so you can just start and go.
+It'll set-up the file structure needed for every emulator so you can just start and go.

 Note: